OrynVail/orynx-space/src/lib/blogs/posts/gravity-of-the-ten.md

 ## The Verdict

 The ten don’t just own fortunes.
 They own the curvature of human possibility.
 The longer this mass concentrates, the more our brightest futures orbit endlessly, unreachable.
-This isn’t inequality.
-This isn’t even economics.

-> _This is gravity._

-And once the horizon locks, no light escapes.